Using Generative AI

 As AI is still developing, the rules for citation are being developed.
 Guidance for incorporating AI tools in your research in the following styles is currently available:

-- Center for Excellence in Teaching and Learning’s (CETL) Resources on AI in Education
+The Center for Excellence in Teaching and Learning’s (CETL) has published resources on using AI in Education.

 Questions & Help